bhardwajRahul/awesome-clawdbot-skills/README.md

 ## Contributing

 We welcome contributions!

-- Submit new skills via PR
+- To add your skill, first publish it to [ClawdHub](https://clawdhub.com).
+After publishing, you'll get a GitHub repository link (e.g., `https://github.com/clawdbot/skills/tree/main/skills/username/skill-name`).
+Then submit a PR to this repo with your skill entry including that link
 - Improve existing definitions

 **Note:** Please don't submit skills you created 3 hours ago.
 We're now focusing on community-adopted skills, especially those published by development teams and proven in real-world usage.
 Quality over quantity.